-I was a completely anonymous, tiny blog, so I put my heart and my uncensored opinions out there, in every single post.
+I was a completely anonymous, tiny blog, so I put my heart out there, in every single post.

 I remember some of the first few comments I received from other personal finance bloggers, who lauded my openness on difficult topics.

-Their support encouraged me to post more boldly and more often.
+Their support encouraged me to post more often.

 Millennial Boss has since grown.
 Sometimes I receive up to 60,000 page views per month.

 I don’t share my blog with family and friends.

 - Personal finance bloggers tend to have opinions on money that 99% of America does not agree with and consider normal.

 - Some of my “best posts” were about very sensitive and difficult topics that I probably wouldn’t talk to other people about – especially my list of Facebook friends.